 The Compensation Committee has the sole authority to retain compensation consultants to assist in its evaluation of executive compensation, including the authority to approve the consultant's reasonable fees and other retention terms.
-For purposes of evaluating 2016 compensation for each of our executive officers and making annual 2016 compensation decisions, we retained Radford, an Aon Hewitt company (Radford), an independent compensation consultant, to assist the Compensation Committee in reviewing our compensation programs and to ensure that our compensation programs remain competitive in attracting and retaining talented executives.
+For purposes of evaluating 2017 compensation for each of our executive officers and making annual 2017 compensation decisions, we retained Mercer, an independent compensation consultant, to assist the Compensation Committee in reviewing our compensation programs and to ensure that our compensation programs remain competitive in attracting and retaining talented executives.

-During the second half of 2015, Radford assisted the Compensation Committee in developing a group of peer companies to use as a reference in making annual 2016 compensation decisions, developing the Compensation Committee's executive pay philosophy, evaluating current pay practices and considering different compensation programs and compensation and corporate governance best practices.
-As described further below, in in the second half of 2015 and early 2016, Radford also prepared an analysis of our compensation practices with respect to base salaries, annual bonuses and long-term incentive grants against market practices.
-In the spring of 2016, Radford further assisted the Compensation Committee in making decisions regarding the retention RSU awards granted in May 2016.

-Beginning in June 2016, the Compensation Committee engaged Mercer as its independent compensation consultant.
-Mercer assisted the Compensation Committee in evaluating changes to its pay practices in light of the Company's retention and incentive needs, stockholder engagement discussions and proxy advisory firm analysis of our programs in connection with our 2016 Annual Meeting and our say-on-pay vote.
-Mercer also assisted the Compensation Committee in reviewing and developing an updated group of peer companies to use as a reference in making 2017 compensation decisions, developing the Compensation Committee's executive pay philosophy and retention initiatives, evaluating corporate governance best practices, and preparing an analysis of our compensation practices with respect to base salaries, annual bonuses and long-term incentive grants against market practices, to assist the Compensation Committee in making 2017 compensation decisions.
+Mercer assisted the Compensation Committee in reviewing and developing an updated group of peer companies to use as a reference in making 2017 compensation decisions, developing the Compensation Committee's executive pay philosophy and retention initiatives, evaluating corporate governance best practices, and preparing an analysis of our compensation practices with respect to base salaries, annual bonuses and long-term incentive grants against market practices, to assist the Compensation Committee in making 2017 compensation decisions.
+Beginning in March 2017, the Compensation Committee engaged Radford, an Aon Hewitt company (Radford) as an independent compensation consultant to assist the Compensation Committee in reviewing and developing an updated group of peer companies to use as a reference in making 2018 compensation decisions, developing the Compensation Committee's executive pay philosophy and retention initiatives, evaluating corporate governance best practices, and preparing an analysis of our compensation practices with respect to base salaries, annual bonuses and long-term incentive grants against market practices, to assist the Compensation Committee in making 2018 compensation.

-The Compensation Committee's outside compensation consultant (Radford, prior to June 2016 and Mercer, beginning in June 2016) reports directly to the Compensation Committee, which maintains the authority to direct their work and engagement, and advises the Compensation Committee and our human resources department from time to time.
+The Compensation Committee's outside compensation consultant (Mercer, prior to March 2017 and Radford, beginning in March 2017) reports directly to the Compensation Committee, which maintains the authority to direct their work and engagement, and advises the Compensation Committee and our human resources department from time to time.
 The compensation consultant interacts with management to gain access to Company information that is required to perform services and to understand the culture and policies of our organization.
 The Compensation Committee and the compensation consultant meet in executive session with no members of management present as needed to address various compensation matters, including deliberations regarding the Chief Executive Officer's compensation.

-During 2016, our Compensation Committee analyzed whether the work of each of our compensation consultants (Radford, prior to June 2016 and Mercer, beginning in June 2016) raised any conflict of interest, taking into consideration the following factors: (i) the fact that the compensation consultant and its affiliates do not provide any services directly to our Company; (ii) the amount of fees paid to the compensation consultant and its affiliates by Chimerix as a percentage of the compensation consultant and its affiliates' total revenue; (iii) the compensation consultant's policies and procedures that are designed to prevent conflicts of interest; (iv) any business or personal relationship of the compensation consultant or the individual compensation advisors employed by the compensation Committee; and (vi) any Chimerix stock owned by the compensation consultant or the individual compensation advisors employed by the compensation consultant.
+During 2017, our Compensation Committee analyzed whether the work of each of our compensation consultants raised any conflict of interest, taking into consideration the following factors: (i) the fact that the compensation consultant and its affiliates do not provide any services directly to our Company; (ii) the amount of fees paid to the compensation consultant and its affiliates by Chimerix as a percentage of the compensation consultant and its affiliates' total revenue; (iii) the compensation consultant's policies and procedures that are designed to prevent conflicts of interest; (iv) any business or personal relationship of the compensation consultant or the individual compensation advisors employed by the compensation Committee; and (vi) any Chimerix stock owned by the compensation consultant or the individual compensation advisors employed by the compensation consultant.
 Based on its analysis of these factors, our Compensation Committee determined that the work of each of Radford and Mercer and the individual compensation advisors employed by Radford and Mercer does not create any conflict of interest.